-In its most basic form the Inquiry Method is primarily a listening centered practice, whereby the listener demonstrates that he/she is sincerely receiving what the speaker has to say.
+In its most basic form, the Inquiry Method is primarily a listening centered practice, whereby the listener demonstrates that she is sincerely receiving what the speaker has to say.

-The listener listens with the intention to support the speaker to deepen into him/her self.
-The listener takes charge of how much information that he/she can take in and fully comprehend.
+The listener listens with the intention to support the speaker to deepen into himself.
+The listener takes charge of how much information that she can take in and fully comprehend.
 Initially, the listener accomplishes this by repeating back to the speaker what the speaker says word for word, phrase by phrase.
-The listener only takes in as much information as he/she can accurately repeat back.
+The listener only takes in as much information as she can accurately repeat back.
 It could be a word at a time, more usually it’s a phrase or two, or a complete sentence.
 Some people may be able to do more.
 Most listeners actually attempt to remember more than they are able.
-The listener focuses on hearing and repeating back exactly what he/she is hearing whether or not he/she agrees with what the speaker is saying.
+The listener focuses on hearing and repeating back exactly what she is hearing whether or not she agrees with what the speaker is saying.
 In fact we make lots of room for divergent views and perceptions.
 This process is not about agreement.
 There is full permission for disagreement and different perspectives.
 Inquiry is about listening, deepening and connecting.

 The key thing for the listener is to let every phrase and sentence land.
-And to communicate to the person sharing letting them know that they are being heard.
+And to communicate to the person sharing, letting him know that he is being heard.
 This process naturally slows the rate of information exchange down so that both the listener and the speaker are able to integrate what the speaker is sharing.
-This method supports the speaker to actually hear themselves in new and revealing ways.
+This method supports the speaker to actually hear himself in new and revealing ways.

 Apart from repeating what the speaker is saying in key words and phrases or verbatim, word for word, the listener can often have an impulse to make a comment or share his or her perspective about what the speaker is saying.
 In this method the listener refrains from doing so until later.
-When the listener begins to share his/her perspective too soon, the speaker can be pulled off his/her intention or the flow of what he/she is attempting to say.
+When the listener begins to share her perspective too soon, the speaker can be pulled off his intention or the flow of what he is attempting to say.

 The speaker

 Even thought the Inquiry Method is a listening centered practice, the inquiry is on the person who is speaking.
 The speaker is the focus of the inquiry.
-The speaker is supported to deepen into themselves, and at the same time, the intention for the inquiry is to support the speaker and the listener to connect with each other.
+The speaker is supported to deepen into himself, and at the same time, the intention for the inquiry is to support the speaker and the listener to connect with each other.

-In order for the speaker to know that they are being heard and understood he/she needs to perceive that the listener is hearing them.
+In order for the speaker to know that he is being heard and understood, he needs to perceive that the listener is hearing him.
 The responsibility of hearing is not just on the listener.
-The speaker needs to use his/her eyes and ears to actually see and hear the listener receive what he/she is saying.
-The listener may be doing a fantastic job of hearing the speaker, yet, if the speaker does not perceive the listener hearing them they will not know that they are being heard.
+The speaker needs to use his eyes and ears to actually see and hear the listener receive what he is saying.
+The listener may be doing a fantastic job of hearing the speaker, yet, if the speaker does not perceive the listener hearing him, he will not know that he is being heard.